 If you suspect a student has a disability or requires more assistance than you can provide, please refer the student to our office so that we can meet with the student and provide the information, resources and services that will promote their success at Pacific.
-You can not ask a student if they have a disability, but you can inform him/her of LSS as one of the resources available to Pacific University students.
+You can not ask a student if they have a disability, but you can inform them of OAA Services as one of the resources available to Pacific University students.

 Please follow the procedure below when working with a student with a disability:

-- If a student approaches you and states that she/he has a disability, but is not yet registered with the LSS office, please ask that they call or email LSS as soon as possible.
+- If a student approaches you and states that she/he has a disability, but is not yet registered with OAA Services, please ask that they call or email OAA Services as soon as possible.
 We would also appreciate you notifying us that you have referred a student.